Website Usability Testing: Step-by-Step Guide

 Stage 3

-4. A/B testing involves creating several versions of the same product, whereby the user is asked to choose the best variant.
+4. A/B testing means producing numerous iterations of the same product, in which case the user is asked to select one.

-5. Expert review presupposes the engagement of a professional who can spot problems without turning to the target audience.
-For example, if you have to analyze an online furniture store website, seek advice from an experienced furniture seller who can highlight some nuances that will help improve the website conversion rate.
+5. Expert review calls for the participation of an expert capable of identifying issues without consulting the target audience.
+For instance, if you have to evaluate a website for an online furniture business, consult a seasoned furniture seller who can point out some subtleties enhancing the website conversion rate.

-However, it should be noted that the usability test report is only useful if the recommendations are implemented systematically.
+Still, the usability test report is only valuable if the suggestions are carried out methodically.

 Nota Bene